nicodh/php_parser_api/README.md

 Have a look at the Unit and Function tests in the [Tests][3] directory to see some examples or read the [documentation][4]

+But there are also some [limitations][8] which we might overcome in the future...

  [1]: https://github.com/nikic/PHP-Parser/